Skip to main content

 A: Judicial Board hearings are closed proceedings.
 No one outside of the Office of Student Affairs and those on the Judicial Board are informed of disciplinary hearings.
 Judicial Board members are prohibited from discussing cases outside of the hearing.

-Q: What will happen to the accused student if they are found responsible?
+Q: What will happen to the respondent if they are found responsible?

 A: A student found responsible for a violation of the University's Policy on Sexual Violence will be suspended or expelled from Fredonia.

 Q: Can I call witnesses?
-Can the accused student call witnesses?
+Can the respondent call witnesses?

-A: At the hearing, the complainant and the accused student will have the opportunity to explain the circumstances surrounding the incident and call witnesses.
-Both parties can ask questions of any witnesses (through the Judicial Board).
+A: At the hearing, the complainant and the respondent will have the opportunity to explain the circumstances surrounding the incident and invite witnesses.
+Both parties can ask questions of witnesses.

-Q: What happens after I file a complaint?
+Q: What happens after a complaint is filed?

 A: After a complaint is filed, you will be contacted by the Director of Student Conduct to discuss the report.
 Usually, a one-on-one meeting will be scheduled with you to discuss the report, your options, available resources, and the judicial process.